About Us

 OUR MODEL

-Shoresides is a project of the nonprofit Narrative Arts.
+Shoresides is published by the nonprofit Narrative Arts.
 We rely on individual donations, sponsorships, and grants to support our work in the coastal North Carolina region.

 1. Producing original content covering the region’s culture, politics, and pressing issues.